OKC United: New stadium

 On December 10, 2019, Oklahoma City voters approved MAPS 4, a sales tax extension planned to fund 16 major projects over 8 years.
 MAPS 4 allocates $41 million towards the construction of a multipurpose stadium that would serve as the new home field for the Energy.
 After city government's search for a final site and design for the stadium concluded, a location was identified near lower Bricktown where the new Oklahoma City Thunder arena and new transit area is to be built.
 Should the stadium be fully constructed, the 42-acre site's stadium will be able to host 12,300 guests and host both OKC Energy and a potential professional women's soccer team.
 The plan was approved by city council unanimously on November 19, 2024.
-In 2025 OKC will vote on a Bond issue to provide an additional 50 million dollars to expand the new stadium with a 2nd level which would increase seating to 15,000-16,000.
+In 2025, OKC will vote on a bond issue to provide an additional $50 million to expand the new stadium with a second level which would increase seating to 15,000–16,000.
+The stadium is expected to be completed in 2028.